firebase/flutterfire/packages/firebase_admob/README.md

 }
 ```

-If you're using the Embedding V2, you need to register your `NativeAdFactory` after adding
+If you're using the Embedding V2, you need to register your `NativeAdFactory` with a unique `String`
-the `FirebaseAdMobPlugin` to `FlutterEngine`.
+identifier after adding the `FirebaseAdMobPlugin` to `FlutterEngine`.
 (This should be done in a `GeneratedPluginRegistrant`
 in the near future).
 You're `MainActivity.java` should look similar to:

 ```java